-- “core” lectures and practical sessions at face-to-face workshops
+- practical sessions at face-to-face workshops

-- self-directed learning, using web-based and printed resources and the University library.
+- self-directed learning, using web-based and printed resources and the university library.

 There are three, compulsory, one-week, residential workshops in the UK over two years.
 In the first of these workshops you’ll be assigned a tutor and will meet the teaching staff and your fellow-students.
 You’ll take part in practical sessions, seminars and discussion groups and will attend lectures, sometimes by guest speakers.
 Formal examinations will also take place during the second and third residential workshops.

-Contact with your tutors and fellow-students is through email and online discussion rooms.
+Day to day contact with your tutors and fellow-students is through email and online discussion rooms.

-Student assessment will be split between assessed course work and formal examination.Back to top
+Student assessment will be split between assessed coursework and formal examination.Back to top